 A:The toilet tank lids we carry are no longer available from manufacturer production in unlimited quantities.
 With limited supply from salvage, and demand often exceeding supply, we must charge a higher price on some items in order to make sufficient profit to sustain this service.

 A: Remember, our prices include inner and outer carton, packing, handling, shipping and insurance.
-Did you know that UPS charges these extra fees?: $1.45 fuel surcharge, $2.45 for residential delivery, $3.00 for "special zip codes" such as very rural area or inner-city high-rise, and $1.80 for insurance.
+Did you know that UPS charges these extra fees?: $1.45 fuel surcharge, $3.45 for residential delivery, $4.00 for "extended delivery area surcharge" such as very rural areas or inner-city high-rise and $3.00 for insurance over $100.00.

 do some lids cost more than others?